IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/06-scope-of-variables.md

 (1, 2)
 ```
 {: .output}
 Note that above subtlety does not pertain to type and macro definitions as they can only appear at the global scope.
-There are special scoping rules concerning the evaluation of default and keyword function arguments which are described in the Function section.
+There are special scoping rules concerning the evaluation of default and keyword function arguments.

-## Next
-In the next module we're going ........................

 [Go to Module 7 (Wrapping up)]({{ site.baseurl }}/modules/07-wrapping-up)
 {: .next-link}